Computed Tomography (CTI)

 - Diagnostic medical sonography

 CT technologists can pursue a bachelor’s degree in radiologic technology to increase job opportunities.
-After graduating from an accredited program and completing specific education in computed tomography, individuals must pass their CT Registry Exam, administered by the American Registry of Radiologic Technologists (ARRT).
-Most states accept certification from:
+After completing an accredited program and specialized education in computed tomography, individuals must take the CT Registry Exam.
+This exam is administered by the American Registry of Radiologic Technologists (ARRT).
+Most states recognize and accept ARRT certification for employment:

 - American Registry of Radiologic Technologists (ARRT)